 - Cooling rack

-Store the cookies in the refrigerator until ready to eat.
+Pro Tip 2: Store the cookies in the refrigerator until ready to eat.
 They will survive on the counter at room temp, but do not cover with plastic as it will stick to the frosting.
 I have a cake container that converts to a cookie container that I use.

 There are a few good replacements for eggs in cookies.
 Aquafaba and flax eggs are two of the best.
-Aquafaba is the juice from a can of chickpeas, and flax "eggs" are made by combining ground flaxseeds with water.
+Aquafaba is the juice from a can of chickpeas, and flax eggs are made by combining ground flaxseeds with water.
 This recipe uses aquafaba.
 In general, 3 tablespoons of aquafaba equals one egg, while 2 tablespoons equals one egg white.

 If you plans to adapt a non-vegan recipe, don't forget you may need to play around with the leavener ratio.
 In this case, we increased the amount of baking powder.